dheero/OBF.github.io/wiki/BOSC_2010_Schedule.md

     population genetics using Python](Media:13_BOSC2010.pdf "wikilink")
 -   Eric W Talevich: [ Bio.Phylo: A unified phylogenetics toolkit for Biopython](Media:8_BOSC2010.pdf "wikilink")
--   [ An overview of the Hadoop/MapReduce/HBase framework and its current applications in bioinformatics](Media:29_BOSC2010.pdf "wikilink")
+-   Ronald Taylor: [ An overview of the Hadoop/MapReduce/HBase framework and its current applications in bioinformatics](Media:29_BOSC2010.pdf "wikilink")
 -   [ The Genome Analysis Toolkit: a MapReduce framework for analyzing next-generation DNA sequencing